jbiatek/BSGRulebook/dynamic.md

 Cylon raiders follow a simple program when they are activated.
 An individual Cylon raider always does the *first available* action in this list and then stops:

 1. Attack an unmanned viper in its space area
-1. Attack a manned viper in its space area
+2. Attack a manned viper in its space area
-1. Destroy a civilian ship in its space area
+3. Destroy a civilian ship in its space area
-1. Move one space area closer to the nearest civilian ship.
+4. Move one space area closer to the nearest civilian ship.
 If two such space areas are equal in distance, the raider moves clockwise.
-1. If there are no civilian ships, the raider attacks Galactica.
+5. If there are no civilian ships, the raider attacks Galactica.

+When all Cylon raiders are activated, they are resolved one entire space area at a time.
+If multiple space areas have raiders in them, the current player chooses what order they are resolved in, and sometimes this makes a big difference!

+If a raider moves to another space area that hasn't been resolved yet, it is not activated a second time.
+Make sure to keep it separate from the ships that have not been activated yet.

 #### Activating heavy raiders and Centurions